davidalovell/studio/README.md

 ## Next
 - Digitone script: create functions that are called for each song part
 - Digitone script: simple norns interface for calling each new part
+- Lydian chromatic theory
 - Digitone script: also send clock to digitakt via usb

+## Digitakt
-- Digitakt: find some free drum samples you like
+- Find a kit you like
+- Sample some digitone drums

 ## Recording
 - Turn on norns tape or recorder or Live